Why graduates with HECS debt are falling behind in the home ownership race

 • The percentage you’ll repay is adjusted in line with your annual income.

-• These function together to act similar to an interest rate on any other loan.
+• These function together to act similarly to an interest rate on any other loan.

-Usually, the indexation is a relatively small amount, but this year inflation has spiked – and so has your HECS-HELP debt.
+Usually, the indexation is a relatively small amount, but when inflation spiked, so did thousands of graduates' HECS-HELP debts.

 Year